projectara/greybus-spec/source/hardware_model.rst

    the Endo.
 Modules shall implement communication protocols in accordance with this document's specifications.

-3. Exactly one Application Processor module, hereafter referred to as the "AP."
+3. Exactly one Application Processor Module, hereafter referred to as the "AP Module."

 For a full description of the Project Ara platform, please see the *Project Ara Module Developers Kit* specification.